Codesamp-Rohan/alaric/README.md

 # Alaric

-Alaric is a decentralized peer-to-peer application designed for storing Pear apps and rooms.
+An app store for decentralized peer-to-peer apps built with Pear.

 It is a lightweight and efficient pear application store built on Hyperswarm and Hypercore technologies.